Bakewell: Cuisine

-Bakewell is known for Bakewell pudding, a jam pastry with a filling enriched with egg and ground almond.
+Bakewell is known for the Bakewell pudding, a jam pastry with a filling enriched with egg and ground almond.
 Bakewell tart is a different confection, made with shortcrust pastry, an almond topping and a sponge and jam filling.
 Mr Kipling also made "Cherry Bakewells", often also known as Bakewell tarts.
 The origins of these are not clear, but the popular story goes that the combination began by accident in 1820, when the landlady of the White Horse Inn (now the Rutland Arms Hotel) left instructions for her cook to make a jam tart with an egg and almond paste pastry base.
 The cook, however, spread the eggs and almond paste on top of the jam instead of mixing them into the pastry.
 When cooked the jam rose through the paste.
 The result was successful enough for it to be a popular confection at the inn.
 Commercial variations, usually with icing sugar on top, have spread the name.

 Three shops in Bakewell offer what they claim to be the original recipe.
 The Bakewell Tart Shop and Coffee House sells four variations: Bakewell Tart, Iced Bakewell Tart, Moist Bakewell Tart and Traditional Bakewell Pudding.
 The Old Original Bakewell Pudding Shop and Bloomers of Bakewell both sell a Bakewell Pudding of their own.